- Cancer Information

 - having to care for someone they do not really like

-- not doing a perfect job as a carer.
+- not doing enough or feeling they aren’t doing a perfect job as a carer.

 It is easy to become isolated or feel lonely as a carer.
 You may feel too busy or guilty to socialise or maintain contact with friends and family.
 People may visit you less often because they think you have too much to do or they don’t know what to say.
+Or they may not be able to visit because of COVID-19.
 Some people are uncomfortable being around someone who is ill.
-Maybe you did a lot with the person who has cancer and you miss this special time.
+Maybe you did a lot of activities with the person who has cancer and you miss this special time.

 There are a number of ways to manage depression.
-Talk to your doctor about your options.
-Visit beyondblue for more information about depression and anxiety.
+Talk to your health care team about your options.
+Visit Beyond Blue for more information about depression and anxiety.